CollierCZ/docs-media/java-rx-sdk-reame.md

     }
 }

-// After you define models, we add type resolvers that will eventually convert items from JSON to your model in runtime.
+// After you define your models, add type resolvers that will eventually convert items from JSON to your model in runtime.
 // Please note that currently you need to have models for all content types you intend to work with.
 We plan on releasing
 // an update that will be able to return generic ContentItem if strongly typed model is not found. typeResolvers.add(new TypeResolver<>(Cafe.TYPE, new Function<Void, Cafe>() {